-Depending on the achievement of units of competency, the possible Preliminary qualification outcome is a Certificate II in Hospitality or a Statement of Attainment towards a Certificate II in Hospitality.
+Depending on the achievement of units of competency, the possible qualification outcome is a SIT20316 Certificate II in Hospitality or a Statement of Attainment towards a SIT20316 Certificate II in Hospitality.
+The exam events will be confirmed by your teacher as they may be used for the assessment of competencies and /or NESA reporting requirements.

 The assessment components in this course are competency based.
 This means that students need to demonstrate that they have gained and can apply the specific knowledge and skills of each unit of competency.
 Competency assessment is graded as "not yet competent" or "competent".
-In some cases other descriptive words may be used leading up to "competent".
+In some cases, other descriptive words may be used leading up to "competent".
+This means a course mark is not allocated.